 Marty Dewees is Associate Professor Emerita at the University of Vermont Department of Social Work.
 Marty received a master’s degree in counseling in 1974 and completed a master’s degree in social work in 1985 from Adelphi University’s Vermont-based program.
 She became a staff social worker at Vermont State Hospital in 1985 and stayed until 1988 when she became clinical supervisor for Spectrum, Inc., a youth agency in Burlington, VT.
 Beginning her doctoral studies at SUNY Albany in 1990, she returned to the State Hospital to be Chief of Social Work Services for the following five years.
 When she completed her PhD she joined the University of Vermont faculty in the Department of Social Work.
 Her scholarly interests remain closely related to mental health, disability practice, global human rights, contemporary theory, and the interface of the mental health system and the domestic and sexual violence system.
 At UVM she taught generalist practice, mental health, assessment, and interdisciplinary practice.
 She is author of varied book reviews, book chapters, juried journal articles, and Contemporary Social Work Practice, published in 2006, a textbook designed for senior undergraduate and first-year graduate students in clinical practice.
 She lives in North Ferrisburgh, Vermont with her husband and frequently receives her four children, their spouses, and her five grandchildren.
-Marty is currently serving as Secretary of the Board of Directors.
+Marty is currently serving as Treasurer of the Board of Directors.

 Sabrina Hermosilla, MIA, MPH, MS, is currently pursuing her PhD in the Department of Epidemiology at Columbia University focusing on research methodologies in complex emergency situations.
 Her international experience began during elementary school when she studied abroad in Germany.
 During her studies at Colgate University in International Relations she had the opportunity to live and study in China, Russia, and Nepal.
 After completing her BA studies she went on to serve with AmeriCorps in the South Bronx, New York as a high school English as a Second Language Program Coordinator and Teacher, successfully creating and ensuring the sustainability of the entire English as a Second Language program for immigrant students in the school.
 In 2003, Sabrina returned to Chile to complete the requirements for her dual citizenship and gain more formal international program evaluation experience working with physically and mentally challenged children homes.
 Her most recent studies at Columbia University (MIA, MPH) have cemented her dedication to working with underserved populations around the world, work that she continued through her research interests and programmatic work as Assistant Director of the Columbia University International Family AIDS Program.